jonans/lxdrunner/README.md

 ## Limitations:

-The goal is to map workflow runner labels to different LXD configurations.
-Currently only a single active configuration is supported.
-Its not clear how to associate check_runs to labels using the GitHub API.
+The goal is to map workflow runner labels to different LXD configurations, but currently only a single active configuration is supported.
+Acheiving this requires figuring out howto associate check_runs to runner labels using the GitHub API.

 - Workflow runs fail immediately if no runners with matching labels are registered.
 Remedy this by manually registering a runner with matching labels that is permanently left in the offline state.
+In this case runs will be queued.
 - Only local access via unix socket.
 Must run on same server as LXD.
 - Only local images supported.
-Copy your remote images with auto update enabled.
+Copy your remote images locally with auto update enabled.
+You end up with faster boot times and up to date images.
 - Runner provisioning is based on bash script.
 Probably doesn't work on anything other than Ubuntu/Debian based distros without modification.
+- This software relies on the github runner "--once" flag which terminates the runner after processing a single job.
+There is a bug: https://github.com/actions/runner/issues/510 where the runner will sometimes accept another job before shutting down, so you may end up running tests in an unclean environment.

+  Attempts to reproduce the bug by running a few hundred sequential jobs have been unsuccesful.
+This doesn't mean it doesn't exist, just that I haven't run into it yet.
+Atleast for my purposes it appears uncommon and good enough.
+Long term the GitHub indicates they are working to fit it.

 ## TODO: